Cyber disputes loom large as Obama meets China's Xi

 "He seems to be someone who is fast on his feet, who is open to engagement," another Obama aide said, drawing a contrast to Xi's more buttoned-down predecessors.

-Despite the relative informality, the meetings are expected to be anything but laid back.
+Despite the relative informality, the meetings that begin Friday afternoon are expected to be anything but laid back.

 The leaders face longstanding differences on issues such as North Korea, China's territorial disputes with U.S. allies in Asian waters, trade problems and China's human rights record.